barbatus/typescript-compiler/README.md

 Package exposes three TypeScript compilers: `TsBatchCompiler`, `TsCachingCompiler` and `TsCompiler` to be used in a Meteor compiler plugin.

-[This](https://github.com/barbatus/typescript) TypeScript package is used as a TypeScript provider.
+TypeScript is provided by this [package](https://github.com/barbatus/typescript), which is a wrapper package over the TypeScript NPM with API devised for the Meteor environment.

 ## Getting Started
 Add new package (into the packages folder) and register new Meteor plugin there: